keybittech/awayto-v3/deploy/scripts/llm/.openhands/microagents/repo.md

 Awayto is for groups or organizations which require scheduling, communications, reporting, and related functionality.
 Collaborative multi-modal features (voice/video/chat/docs) are positioned within a robust collection of operations-driven functionality (users/groups/roles/services/scheduling/surveying/reporting).
 Many founding principles of the platform were derived from previous experience developing and extending an online writing center.
 However, Awayto is built to be generic-purpose and enable the development of any kind of online platform with multi-modal needs.

 # Working Procedure
 The server is already running in watch mode for folders go/ and ts/.
-Complete the task then run one of these make commands to verify things are working:
+Before making changes or running tests, use `make install_deps`.
+Then complete the user's request and run one of these make commands to verify things are working:
 - make go_test_integration - This runs a custom integration test suite which creates base records to use in other test suites
 - make go_test_unit - This builds each main `pkg` module and runs only their testing functions
 - make go_test_bench - This builds each main `pkg` module and runs only their benchmarking functions